jonathancraddock/isso-config/isso-debian-aptget.md

 # Introduction

-This procedure is based on the activity log saved here: [Original Install Activity Log](original-test-log.md).
+This procedure is based on the activity log I originally saved here: [Original Install Activity Log](original-test-log.md).
 It's intended as a guide/checklist for my future reference, but currently not tested on a production server, only on a test VM.
-The permissions and ownerships described below are too loose for a production environment - I just want to see how it works.
+The permissions and ownerships described below are probably too loose for a production environment - I just want to see how it works.

 ## Description of server